CSUChico-CINS465/CINS465-Course-Materials/Honors_Syllabus.md

 ## Prerequisite

-Grade of C or better in CINS 110 and CINS 370. (or approved equivalent, check with your advisor)
+Grade of C or better in CINS 370. (or approved equivalent, check with your advisor)

 Students who take this class without completing the prerequisite class will be given a failing grade.